-With the exception of Classical Music, all of our pathways are taught solely on the Apple Mac platform as this is music industry standard.
+Our specialist music courses are taught on the Apple Mac platform, as this is the music industry standard.
 The majority of Apple hardware at the conservatoire is made up of iMac M1 Chip 8-Core CPU + 8-Core GPU, 16GB RAM and 2TB SSD storage models, supplemented by Mac Studio M1 Max 10-core CPU + 24-core GPU models with 32GB RAM and 4TB SSD storage.
-Classical pathway students can be taught using Apple Mac or Windows systems, as the primary software Avid Sibelius, is crossplatform and files are interchangeable.
-For further details on the essential core music software packages in use on each of the pathways, please see the relevant course information sheets for Classical, Folk, Jazz, Popular and Production.
+The core music software packages in extensive use on this course are Apple Logic and Avid ProTools which run on the Apple Mac platform.